riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 *branch mask* set (until the branch is resolved by the Branch Unit).

-If the branches (or jumps) have been correctly speculated by the front-end, then the Branch Unit’s only action is to broadcast the corresponding branch tag to *all* inflight micro-ops that the branch has been resolved correctly.
+If the branches (or jumps) have been correctly speculated by the Front-end, then the Branch Unit’s only action is to broadcast the corresponding branch tag to *all* inflight micro-ops that the branch has been resolved correctly.
 Each micro-op can then clear the corresponding bit in its *branch mask*, and that branch tag can then be allocated to a new branch in the *Decode* stage.

-If a branch (or jump) is misspeculated, the Branch Unit must redirect the PC to the correct target, kill the front-end and fetch buffer, and broadcast the misspeculated *branch tag* so that all dependent, inflight micro-ops may be killed.
+If a branch (or jump) is misspeculated, the Branch Unit must redirect the PC to the correct target, kill the Front-end and fetch buffer, and broadcast the misspeculated *branch tag* so that all dependent, inflight micro-ops may be killed.
 The PC redirect signal goes out immediately, to decrease the misprediction penalty.
 However, the *kill* signal is delayed a cycle for critical path reasons.

-The front-end must pass down the pipeline the appropriate branch speculation meta-data, so that the correct direction can be reconciled with the prediction.
+The Front-end must pass down the pipeline the appropriate branch speculation meta-data, so that the correct direction can be reconciled with the prediction.
 Jump Register instructions are evaluated by comparing the correct target with the PC of the next instruction in the ROB (if not available, then a misprediction is assumed).
-Jumps are evaluated and handled in the front-end (as their direction and target are both known once the instruction can be decoded).
+Jumps are evaluated and handled in the Front-end (as their direction and target are both known once the instruction can be decoded).

 BOOM (currently) only supports having one Branch Unit.